1-8192/algorithm_library/README.md

 # algorithm_library

-Repository of algo solutions in various languages.
+Repository of algorithm solutions in various languages meant as a study tool.